amille90/osticket-prereqs/README.md

 <p>
 <img src="https://i.imgur.com/3g3S8Yh.png"/>
 </p>
-Underneath Administrator Account create a username and passowrd.
+Underneath Administrator Account create a username and password.
 These will be the credentials used to log onto the osTicket-vm within Remote Desktop.
 </p>
 <br />
 Step 9: